-What many great Doctors do in ‘Membership Medicine’ as a whole today do is share their vision of a preferred future with the Patient.
-You invite them into a program and a relationship that can hopefully help them discover better health and at the end of the payment cycle, hope they will find value in you!
+You invite them into a program and a relationship and hopefully help them discover better health and at the end of the payment cycle, hope they will find value in you!

 RELATED STORY | PRIMARY CARE FIXES | FOR PHYSICIANS | FOR DPC

 (New, Listen) EP 260 | Dr. Stephen Schimpff and Michael Tetreault, Editor Discuss the Two Sides of Healthcare.
 One That Works Well; One That Does Not.
 Why?
 Solutions.
 Part 1